MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sync-health.md

 - Use [Group Policy](use-group-policy.md#manage-onedrive-using-group-policy).

-To apply the setting on a single PC, follow these steps:
+To apply the setting on a single device, follow these steps:

 - Open Group Policy Editor (gpedit.msc).